akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “He is trying to be kind,” she admitted.

 “Then perhaps your fear is not of him, but of change.”
-The priest leaned forward.
+The priest leant forward.
 “Is he cruel?
 Does he mock you?
 Does he treat servants with contempt?”

 “No.”